microsoft/TypeScript/doc/spec.md

 * The type of the literals `true` and `false` is the Boolean primitive type.
 * The type of numeric literals is the Number primitive type.
 * The type of string literals is the String primitive type.
-* The type of regular expression literals is the global interface type ‘RegExp’.
+* The type of regular expression literals is the global interface type 'RegExp'.

 ## <a name="4.5"/>4.5 Object Literals